 - At least one free book of checks (or free checks for life)

 - Free online bill pay

 - Overdraft protection plans (watch out for the costs, and opt-out if need be)

-- No charge to use ATMs outside the banking family
+- No charge to use ATMs outside the ATM network

 - Reimbursement of ATM fees charged to you by another ATM

 It is important to know what you are not getting when you use a free checking account.
 Free checking typically doesn’t pay interest on your money (except for a few online accounts).
 This is not unique to free checking – most checking accounts don’t pay much.
 However, you can link your account to a higher yielding vehicle like an internet bank account and earn interest on the cash you’re not using.

 It's also possible to find free checking accounts that pay interest.
 Reward checking accounts pay more than most savings accounts, but your earnings are limited and you have to jump through a lot of hoops.

 Another service you might miss is the ability to view your checks after they’ve been paid.
 Some people like to see a copy of the actual check and the payee’s signature.
 Free checking usually doesn’t offer this, although a few free checking accounts put images online.
 My opinion is that you don’t need it, especially for personal accounts.
 There are plenty of ways to track payments – and you can always order a copy from a free checking account if there’s a particular check you want to track.